BeignetBoyy/RoboCopy/README.md

 # Before Using

-Make sure any file you have opened in another window is closed
+Make sure any file you have opened in another window is closed.
+Admin privileges aren't required for the tool to run, but they will be if you want to access the directory of another user than yourself.

 # How To Use :

 Launch ***robocopy.exe***

+Select a user in the bottom right.
-Wait for the data to be recovered
+Wait for the data to be recovered.
+During this time the tool might freeze, it hasn't crashed just wait.

 When the window opens, select a directory from which to save or restore at the top of the window